NICMx/rdap-server/renderer-layer.md

 If the MIME type is mapped, the response will be rendered with the configured implementation, otherwise, if the MIME type requested by the user does not exist in the configuration, a default implementation that has been configured for any unregistered MIME type is chosen.

-The RedDog team creates two reference implementations of **rdap-renderer-api**:
+The RedDog team has created two reference implementations of **rdap-renderer-api**:

 + __[rdap-json-renderer](https://github.com/NICMx/rdap-json-renderer)__, this renderer prints the output of the requests in the JSON format as indicated by [RFC 7483](https://tools.ietf.org/html/rfc7483).
 	+ This renderer comes loaded and configured on the RDAP-server.